qkzk/fm/development.md

 - [x] better messages when asking a password
 - [x] FIX: trash is buggy.
 Can't delete definitely.
 Display is wrong when empty.
 - [x] FIX: cursor is off by one in password
+- [ ] display mode / edit mode.
+Separate display (normal, tree, preview) from any other mode.
+      Should lead to cleaner code
+  - [x] it seems to work, code still messy
+  - [ ] test everything
+  - [ ] refactor: clean refresh etc. methods

 ## TODO